+• Percentage dividend payout ratios:

+Common Share Dividends/Net earnings

-- Percentage dividend payout ratios: Total dividends (preferred & common)/Net earnings - Earnings per common share:
+• Earnings per common share:

 (Net earnings - preferred dividends)/# of common shares outstanding

 EPS EXAMPLE: A company had net earnings of \$20,000,000.
 In its capital structure it had 1,000,000 \$25 Par Value Preferred Shares with an indicated dividend yield of 5%.
 The Preferred Shares are currently trading at \$30.
 The company has 10,000,000 million authorized shares and there are currently 8,000,000 issued and outstanding.
 What is earnings per share (EPS)?